IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > ...
 States parties should ensure, in particular through information and **awareness-raising campaigns**, that families desist from giving preferential treatment to boys when sending their children to school, and **that curricula promote equality and non-discrimination**.[^53]

 > the State should conduct human rights education and training programmes for public officials and make such training available to judges and candidates for judicial appointments.
 Teaching on the principles of equality and non discrimination should be integrated in formal and non-formal inclusive and multicultural education, with a view to dismantling notions of superiority or inferiority based on prohibited grounds and to promote dialogue and tolerance between different groups in society[^54]

+> encourage the work of human rights and women’s non-governmental organizations CEDAW GR

 #### Condemn Discrimination against men